Code-Institute-Submissions/king-metric/README.md

    1. Go to the "The Others" section through the top menu or by scrolling down the page.
    2. Scroll down through the page to read the piece of information about the countries that are still officially using the Imperial System.
-   3. Interact with the Google Maps, which highlights the three countries.
+   3. Interact with Google Maps, which highlights the three countries.
    4. Learn with it that the USA, Myanmar and Liberia are the only countries still officially using the Imperial System.
    5. Learn with it that the UK is not on that list. 😉 😉
    6. Try to accomplish the steps both on desktop and mobile views.

 3. Convert Imperial measurements to the Metric System.

    1. Go to the "Convert" section through the menu or footer button.
-The "Home" section also provides one additional buttons with the main content.
+The "Home" section also provides one additional button with the main content.
    2. Change the property and check if the rest of the converter reacts to it (the unit selector must change).
    3. Change the unit and check if the rest of the converter reacts to it.
    4. Input a value in the input field and check if the converter reacts to it. (here is when the converter runs the conversion).
-   5. Maintain the inputed value and change a the property and unit selectors and check if the converter reacts to it, and recalculates.
+   5. Maintain the inputted value and change the property and unit selectors and check if the converter reacts to it, and recalculates.
-   6. Change the inputed value and check if the converter reacts to it by recalculating.
+   6. Change the inputted value and check if the converter reacts to it by recalculating.
-   7. Click on the "Reset Converter" button and check if the the converter resets to its original values.
+   7. Click on the "Reset Converter" button and check if the converter resets to its original values.
    8. Try to accomplish the steps both on desktop and mobile views.

 4. Get in touch with the developer behind the project.